VIB-CCB-BioIT/VSC_docs/README.md

 [The config file](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/files/config) should be added on your local computer/laptop (the one you use to connect to the VSC).
 This file contains all the dedicated and batch nodes from KU Leuven VSC and can be used as a template.
 You have to make specific changes to this file before you can use this.
 Key changes to be made in each block are: vsc_id and, potentially the location of your `id_rsa` file.

+The config file linked above has all compute nodes listed.
+However, many of them are commented out since having many hosts in the configuration file can slow down VS Code by a lot in some versions.
+If this is the case, simply add the hosts that you actually need instead of all of them.

 ## Daily workflow for setting up VS Code to work on the VSC
 A step-by-step guide of how I use VS Code to work on the VSC is available [here](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/using_vsc_in_VScode.md)